Ausländerbehörde Appointment Germany: How to Book and What to Bring

 Post-Permit: Niederlassungserlaubnis Timeline

 Once you have your work permit or Blue Card, the clock starts on permanent residency (Niederlassungserlaubnis).
 Standard timeline: 5 years of legal residence.
-EU Blue Card holders in shortage occupations: 21 months.
-EU Blue Card holders in non-shortage occupations: 33 months.
+Blue Card settlement is described as a fast track after 33 months, or after 21 months with B1 German.

 The Germany Job Seeker Visa Guide covers the full post-arrival administrative sequence — from Anmeldung through Ausländerbehörde appointment to work permit conversion — with document templates and city-specific booking instructions.
 Get the complete guide at /de/job-seeker/.